nh2/hatrace/README.md

 While syscall names are automatically generated, detail data needs to be implemented by hand and is done for only a few so far.
 Help to add more is appreciated.

-However, the Haskell API to write scripts can already do a log.
+However, the Haskell API to write scripts can already do a lot.
 Take a look at the test suite for examples.

 ### TODO list for contributors

 If you find any of the below topics interesting give it a shot!
-It is recommended to file an issue when picking up one of the tasks to coordinate against doing duplicate work.
+It is recommended to file an issue when picking up one of the tasks to coordinate and avoid doing duplicate work.

 * [ ] Implement all the syscalls
 * [X] Remembering syscall arguments in a PID/TID map